scalawithcats/scala-with-cats/src/pages/functors/partial-unification.typ

 type F[A] = A => Double
 ```

-*We* know that the former of these is the correct choice.
+_We_ know that the first one is the correct choice.
 However the compiler doesn't understand what the code means.
 Instead it relies on a simple rule,
 implementing what is called "partial unification".